-Costs to be recovered from future revenues of \$10.1 million for the year ended May 31, 2016, represent the difference between the Authority's annual required contributions for postemployment benefits other than pensions (OPEB) as required by GASB Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other than Pensions (GASB No. 45), and the amount paid out or accrued for such benefits by the Authority during fiscal 2016.
+Costs to be recovered from future revenues of \$9.8 million and \$10.1 million for the years ended May 31, 2017 and 2016, respectively, represent the difference between the Authority's annual required contributions (ARCs) for postemployment benefits other than pensions (OPEB) as required by GASB Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other than Pensions (GASB No. 45), and the amount paid out or accrued for such benefits by the Authority during fiscal 2017 and 2016.
 In accordance with GASB Statement No. 62, Codification of Accounting and Financial Reporting Guidance Contained in the Pre-November 30, 1989 FASB and AICPA Pronouncements, the Authority has deferred the excess of the annual OPEB costs over the amount paid or accrued during the fiscal year.
 The deferred costs will be recovered through future revenues.

-Capital reimbursement fees were \$9.4 million in 2016, an increase of \$2.0 million or 28.1% during the current year.
-This is a result of an increase of projects placed in service.
+Capital reimbursement fees were \$9.5 million in 2017, an increase of \$0.1 million or 1.0% during the current year.
+Capital reimbursement fees were \$9.4 million in 2016, an increase of \$2.0 million or 28.1% as compared to 2015, due to an increase of projects placed in service.